 Selection of recipients is made by the NBC committee from the finalist pool.
 Recipients may receive an award one time only.

-If selected as a recipient, the student will receive a $10,000 award.
-Up to two awards will be granted.
+If selected as a recipient, the student will receive a $5,000 award.
+Up to three awards will be granted.
 Awards are not renewable.

 Awards are for undergraduate and graduate study.

-All applicants will be notified in mid-June.
+All applicants will be notified in March.
 Not all applicants to the program will be selected as recipients.
 Nonrecipients may reapply to the program each year they meet eligibility requirements.